-The KZ Gusen I, II and III concentration camp complex was the largest and most brutal within the Mauthausen camp system.
+The KZ Gusen I, II and III concentration camp complex was the largest and most brutal within the Mauthausen-Gusen camp system.

-In fact, in 1944 the KZ Gusen complex, with 25,000 inmates, reached double the number of inmates in the central camp of Mauthausen, which had some 12,000 inmates at that time.
+In fact, in 1944 the central KZ Gusen complex, with 25,000 inmates, reached double the number of inmates as in the related camp at Mauthausen, which had some 12,000 inmates at that time.

 This vast increase of inmates was due to the foundation of KZ Gusen II a few hundred meters west of KZ Gusen I. KZ Gusen II housed some 16,000 inmates deported for the construction and operation of the huge underground plant at St. Georgen/Gusen (B8 BERGKRISTALL-ESCHE 2) and Langenstein (KELLERBAU).